chettriyuvraj/ez-ssg/README.md

 I created [my personal website](https://chettriyuvraj.github.io/) using [Jekyll](https://jekyllrb.com/) a while back.

-While I did not end up writing a lot, Jekyll did take a bit of setting up.
+For a minimal website like mine, Jekyll felt like a bit of a main to set up.

 Since I already knew the theme and styling I wanted, I decided to write my own little static-site-generator.

-If you want a clearn, minimal static-site like mine, use _ez-ssg_.
+Want a static site like chettriyuvraj.github.io?
+Generate it in 5 minutes using _ez-ssg_.

 ## How will the static site look?